csparpa/pyowm/sphinx/object-model.md

 This is a Least-Recently Used simple cache with configurable size and elements expiration time.

 # Commons
-A few common classes are provided to be used by all codes supporting different OWM web API versions.
+A few common classes are provided to be used by all codes supporting different OWM Weather API versions.

 ### The OWMHTTPClient class

-This class is used to issue HTTP requests to the OWM web API endpoints.
+This class is used to issue HTTP requests to the OWM Weather API endpoints.

 ### The FrontLinkedList class